donydony2009/ObisidianResearch/Research/Soy vs testosterone/Soy vs testosterone.md

 16. https://sci-hub.se/https://doi.org/10.3177/jnsv.47.283 - Effects of Soy Protein on Levels of Remnant-like Particles Cholesterol and Vitamin E in Healthy Men
 	- 14 males, ages 27-35y, 2 groups, 20g
 	- 4 weeks followed with another 3weeks + vitamin E
 	- **!
 No change in testosterone was statistically significant.
-Does was kinda small.
+Dose was kinda small.
 Also on the first 4 weeks there was a small decrease in testosterone but then in the next 3 weeks there was an increase so prob some random fluctuations**

 **Different legumes isoflavones (log scale)**
 ![[Pasted image 20240320155009.png]]